stephantul/reach/README.rst

 vectorization and bow approaches know how to deal with OOV words, removing these problems from your code.

-``reach`` also includes nearest neighbour calculation for arbitrary vectors, allowing you to experiment with compositional operators.
+``reach`` also includes nearest neighbor calculation for arbitrary vectors, and composition functions for lists of items.

 Example
 '''''''